bludit/blog/bludit-2-2-1/index.md

 Thanks to all the users and developers who help with the project, contributors on [Github](https://github.com/bludit/bludit/graphs/contributors) and there are more in the [Bludit Forum](https://forum.bludit.com) and in the [Gitter Chat](https://gitter.im/bludit/support), thanks!

 ## Sponsors
+[Become a Sponsor](https://opencollective.com/bludit#sponsor) and support Bludit with a monthly contribution to help us continue development.
 - [Clickwork](https://opencollective.com/clickwork)
 - [KreativMind](https://opencollective.com/kreativmind)
 - [Jan Rippl](https://opencollective.com/janrippl)